-The NEOs may receive severance benefits from the Company under the terms of their employment agreements (described in greater detail beginning on page 53 under the heading "Employment Agreements"), the Company's Executive Severance Plan and/or change of control agreements, depending on the circumstances of a potential termination tact unless there is a qualifying termination (upon which vesting is accelerated).
-Under our change in control agreements, individuals are eligible for enhanced severance benefits, contingent on a Change of Control being followed by a Qualifying Termination.
+The NEOs may receive severance benefits from the Company under the terms of their employment agreements (described in greater detail beginning on page 53 under the heading "Employment Agreements"), the Company's Executive Severance Plan and/or change of control agreements, depending on the circumstances of a potential termination.

 Under the 2014 PIP, if a Change of Control occurs in the first quarter, NEOs receive an accelerated and prorated payout at target of their annual incentive.
 If a Change of Control occurs after the first quarter, NEOs receive a full accelerated payout at target of their annual incentives.
-Upon a Change of Control, the vesting of long-term incentives would remain in
+Upon a Change of Control, the vesting of longterm incentives would remain in